-NHLC staff participate in the 3rd Annual Competency Days at NHLC
+NCH staff participate in the 3rd Annual Competency Days at NCH

 New Physician Joins the Rawhide Rural Health Clinic

-Mr. Gary Poquette, CEO and the Board of Trustees of the Niobrara Health and Life Center are pleased to announce that Joleen E. Falkenburg, MD will be joining the Rawhide Rural Health Clinic as a full-time Family Medicine physician.
+Mr. Gary Poquette, CEO and the Board of Trustees of the Niobrara Community Hospital are pleased to announce that Joleen E. Falkenburg, MD will be joining the Rawhide Rural Health Clinic as a full-time Family Medicine physician.
 Dr. Falkenburg will begin practicing in Lusk starting mid-September 2014.

 |The Doctor will see you now!

 |Dr. Joleen Falkenburg with her first patient at NCH, Mrs. Ria Engebretsen.